ppipada/flexigpt-app/docs/requirements/prompts.md

   - Chat messages store the fully rendered prompt, so deleting / disabling a template does not alter existing chats.
   - When a disabled template is referenced, UI shows a warning and can re-enable the template on demand.

-## 6 Non-functional
+## Non-Functional Requirements

-- Offline-first storage: flat-file JSON + optional SQLite-FTS.
+- Offline-first storage: flat-file JSON.
+- Search - optional SQLite FTS.
 - Concurrency: Duplicate writes across processes must be handled with file-locks so that the uniqueness guarantee is global.
 - BuiltIns should be served via normal APIs only.